 University of Denver.
 Department of Mass Communications

-Overview The records of the Department of Media, Film and Journalism cover the periods of its inception in the late 1940s when it was known as the Department of Radio - Television - Film to 1966 when it merged with the Department of Journalism to form the Department of Mass - Communications to the current day as it is known now.
-As a program that provided DU's students practical and functional training for successful careers in communications media, it offered not only workshops and clinics but a...
+Abstract The records of the Department of Media, Film and Journalism at University of Denver cover the periods of its inception in the late 1940s when it was known as the Department of Radio, Television and Film to 1966 when it merged with the Department of Journalism to form the Department of Mass Communications to the current day as it is known now.
+As a program that provided DU's students practical and functional training for successful careers in communications media, it offered not only...

-Overview Harold A. Mendelsohn (1923- ) was a social psychologist who taught in the Mass Communications Department at the University of Denver, Denver, Colorado from 1962 to 1988.
+Abstract Harold A. Mendelsohn (1923- ) was a social psychologist who taught in the Mass Communications Department at the University of Denver, Denver, Colorado from 1962 to 1988.
 He received his doctorate from the New School for Social Research in 1956.
 He served as chair of the Mass Communications Deptartment from 1970-1978, and director of the University's Center for Mass Communications Research and Policy.
-His scholarly interests were mass communications, especially the effects of television on...
+His scholarly interests were mass communications, especially the effects of television...

 University Breaks Ground for Classroom Structure.
 Mass Comm.
 Adds Masters Program.
 Chancellor, Raids and “Rights” Seen as Year’s Major Events.
 Program Tests – Frosh Law Students Given Special Exams.
 New Fine Arts Club Holds First Show.

 Dates: 1967 June 2